earthly/website/blog/_posts/2023-12-04-merge-queues.md

 ## Conclusion

 In this article, you learned all about merge queues, including how they operate and when they're helpful.
-With this information, you're better equipped to decide if merge queues would be a valuable addition to your workflow and ho
+With this information, you're better equipped to decide if merge queues would be a valuable addition to your workflow and how to easily add one.

 {% include_html cta/bottom-cta.html %}